groundhoggwp/groundhogg/README.txt

 = 3.0 (2023-10-01) =
 * NEW [Drag & Drop block-based (not Gutenberg) email editor](https://www.groundhogg.io/press/groundhogg-3-0-columns-conditional-content-socials-and-more/)
 * NEW Campaigns as method for organizing funnels, emails, and broadcasts
-* ADDED New feature to add heading dividers to custom reports page to make grouping your custom reports easier.
+* NEW Add heading dividers to custom reports page to make grouping your custom reports easier
+* NEW View detailed email logs in contact activity timeline.
+* NEW Background processing for broadcast scheduling.
 * ADDED Exclude filters to custom reports for more advanced reporting.
 * ADDED New report value types for number reports,
  * Sum of a custom field